pardock-clip/simple-test/README.md

 Create a private project in GitHub and share with us your code.

+**The repo should have your name, for example, _cesar-alcancio-sample-java-test_, it will help us to identify your test.**

 Feel free to ask questions at any time (cesar.alcancio@payclip.com).